Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

 \subsection{Model Configuration}

-In our experiments, we compare NeuralMD with ten baselines.
-Here are our implementation details for these baselines: \begin{itemize} \item For vanilla PINN \cite{raissi2019phy}, QRes \cite{bu2021quad}, FLS \cite{wong2022learn}, and PirateNet \cite{wang2024pirat}, we follow the PyTorch implementation of these models provided in the official version.
-Specifically, vanilla PINN, QRes, and FLS all with 9 layers with 64 hidden channels for the feedforward layer. \item As for SetPINNs \cite{nagda2024set}, PINNsFormer \cite{zhao2023former}, and PINNsMamba \cite{xu2025mamba}, we implement with only 1 encoder layer, which contains 64 hidden channels for the attention mechanism and 128 hidden channels for the feedforward layer. \item For RoPINNs~\cite{wu2024ropinn} and ProPINNs~\cite{wu2025propinn}, we use their official code to obtain comparative results.
-For RoPINNs, we set the initial region size to $10^{-4}$, with 10 past iterations and sample 1 point per region at each iteration for solving the NLGE.
-Since these points are pre-selected, we do not update their values after sampling and hence do not apply region sampling to them in our experiments.
+In our experiments, we compare NeuralMD with twelve baselines.
+We use the following implementation details for these baselines: \begin{itemize} \item For vanilla PINN \citep{raissi2019phy}, QRes \citep{bu2021quad}, FLS \citep{wong2022learn}, and PirateNet \citep{wang2024pirat}, we follow the PyTorch implementation of these models provided in the official version.
+Specifically, vanilla PINN, QRes, and FLS all use 9 layers with 64 hidden channels for the feedforward layer. \item As for SetPINNs \citep{nagda2024set}, PINNsFormer \citep{zhao2023former}, and PINNsMamba \citep{xu2025mamba}, we implement with only 1 encoder layer, which contains 64 hidden channels for the attention mechanism and 128 hidden channels for the feedforward layer. \item For RoPINNs~\citep{wu2024ropinn} and ProPINNs~\citep{wu2025propinn}, we use their official code to obtain comparative results.
+For RoPINNs, the initial region size is $10^{-4}$.
+We use 10 past iterations and sample one point per region per iteration.
+Since these points are pre-selected, their values are not updated after sampling.
+Thus we do not apply region sampling to them in our experiments.
 For ProPINNs, we perturb the input dimension $(d+1)$ across 3 scales with sizes 0.03, 0.05, and 0.07.
-We use uniform sampling with fixed nodes to sample the expanded regions, and the hidden dimension is set to 64. \item For \textbf{NeuralMD}, we randomly perturb three different time scales to construct multiscale time regions with sizes 0.03, 0.05, and 0.07, and sample 3, 5, and 7 points, respectively.
-For time regime perturbation sampling, the spatial points remain unchanged, while time points are sampled using a "tanh" causal gate, with the shift parameter $\gamma$ varying from -0.5 to 1.5.
+We use uniform sampling with fixed nodes to sample the expanded regions, and the hidden dimension is set to 64. \item For \textbf{NeuralMD}, unless otherwise stated, we randomly perturb three different time scales to construct multiscale time regions with sizes $1\times10^{-2}$, $5\times10^{-2}$, and $9\times10^{-2}$, and sample 3, 5, and 7 points, respectively.
+For time-regime perturbation sampling, spatial points remain unchanged.
+Time points are sampled using a "tanh" causal gate with $\gamma\in[-0.5,1.5]$.
 The time-region mixing layer consists of two linear layers with an activation in between, applied only to the time region dimension.
 This layer first projects the three time scales to 8 and then to 1 after the activation layer.
 The final projection layer consists of three linear layers with inner activations, and the hidden dimension is set to 64. \end{itemize}